TarunTomar122/digital-garden/v2/my-garden/writings/deepseek.md

 ####

 > DeepSeek AI is free.
-It can access internet and it's a resoning first AI.
+It can access internet and it's a reasoning first AI.

 ####